 “We wanted children to learn that maths is fun and that there are many exciting careers in science and engineering,” said Raytheon UK’s Executive STEM Lead Alex Rose-Parfitt.
 “MathsAlive! has been a great success across the globe and this was the first time we had brought it to the UK.”

 The exhibit seeks to inspire the next generation of engineers and scientists through fun, immersive and interactive exhibits.

-“Students will be able to engage in nearly 40 unique experiences that explore the practical applications of maths in the worlds of design, engineering, technology and science, said Rose-Parfitt.
+“Students were be able to engage in nearly 40 unique experiences that explore the practical applications of maths in the worlds of design, engineering, technology and science, said Rose-Parfitt.
 “This could include video games, sports, robotics, fashion or music, and hopefully inspire students to pursue STEM careers.”

-“We have a rich STEM education pipeline, from schools outreach to the Raytheon Global Cyber Academy, because we want to help nurture the next generation of engineers and scientists,” said Raytheon UK’s STEM Lead Sophie Wilson.
+“We have a rich STEM education pipeline, from schools outreach to the Raytheon Technologies Global Cyber Academy, because we want to help nurture the next generation of engineers and scientists,” said Raytheon UK’s STEM Lead Sophie Wilson.

 Entry to the exhibition has now closed.